mohamed-em2m/Automatic-Grading-AI/README.md

 - Youssef sherif

 ## Model Description
+We pride to introudce you first Automatic Grading model in arabic
 ![Alt text](em5-english.png)

 We are thrilled to introduce our graduation project, the EM2 model, designed for automated essay grading in both Arabic and English. 📝✨